nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   * Pros: Easier to implement.
 The statistics by month is also logical as users will generally budget based on a monthly basis
-  * Cons: Users will not be able to customise the scope of the summary statistic further (e.g summarising entries for the past week)
+  * Cons: Users will not be able to customise the scope of the summary statistic further (e.g. summarising entries for the past week)

 * **Alternative 2:** Provide the option to specify a start and end date to generate summary statistic
   * Pros: Allows more customisation to the scope of the summary statistics